CoenKonings/gravity-playground/README.md

 - Backspace to remove the newest ball
 - Delete to remove all balls
 - s to turn sound on or off

+Planned changes:
+- Use P5's native vectors
+- Have each ball emit a drone, modulating the volume by the average distance to other balls.